-(Dated: 31 August 2022)
+(Dated: 30 November 2022)

-Adding the notion of spatial locality to the susceptible-infected-removed (or SIR) model, allows to capture local saturation of an epidemic.
+Adding the notion of spatial locality to the susceptible-infected-recovered (or SIR) model, allows to capture local saturation of an epidemic.
 The resulting minimum model of an epidemic, consisting of five ordinary differential equations with constant model coefficients, reproduces slowly decaying periodic outbursts, as observed in the COVID-19 or Spanish flu epidemic.
 It is shown that if immunity decays, even slowly, the model yields a fully periodic dynamics.

 Mathematical models of epidemics remain indispensable in the fight against diseases such as the COVID-19 crisis.
 These models help to take political decisions such as mobility restrictions.
-An example of such a model is the compartmental SIR model, which is the paradigm-model to illustrate the elementary dynamics of epidemic spreading in a well-mixed community.
+An example of such a model is the compartmental SIR1 model, which is the paradigm-model to illustrate the elementary dynamics of epidemic spreading in a well-mixed community.

 The SIR dynamics describe the exponential increase of infected individuals upto a level where the epidemic saturates through herd-immunity.
 After this saturation, the number of infected individuals declines exponentially towards zero.
 In most epidemics, this global immunity is not attained after the first peak, or wave of infections.
 Indeed, another feature of epidemics is quasi-cyclic behavior with several waves of infection spaced by a period of several months.
-This behavior is for instance observed during the COVID-19 pandemia, the 2014 Ebola outbreak in Guinea as well as during the influenza epidemic in the early 20th century.
+This behavior is for instance observed during the COVID-19 pandemia2, the 2014 Ebola outbreak in Guinea3 as well as during the influenza epidemic in the early 20th century4.

-The main contribution of the present work is the insight that these two features (rapid saturation and quasi-cyclic behavior) are caused by the same underlying physical phenomenon: we propose to model the global effect of local epidemic saturation.
+The main contribution of the present work is the insight that these two features (rapid saturation and quasi-cyclic behavior) are caused by the same underlying physical phenomenon.
+We propose a novel modeling of the global effect of local epidemic saturation.
+To this end, we introduce the concept of local herd immunity, which means that, in the population directly in contact with the infected individuals (or clusters), a sufficient amount of individuals is immune, so that spreading slows down or even stops2.
+This does in general not imply that (global) herd-immunity is attained by the total population.
 To understand how exactly this local herd immunity leads to epidemic waves, we derive and analyse a novel variant of the SIR model, introducing the minimum amount of additional complexity required to obtain successive epidemic waves.

 The SIR model is too simple to describe the dynamics of a realistic epidemic, in particular since no distinction is made between susceptible individuals which are in contact, or on the contrary, far away from contagious individuals.
-This well-mixedness assumption can be leveraged in various ways.
-One possible way is to radically change the approach and consider agent-based descriptions.
-If one wants to keep a compartmental approach, diffusion can be added to the system, memory-effects, or one can consider SIRtype models on lattices or using small-world networks10-12.
-A minimal refinement was proposed to introduce the notion of space-dependence in the compartmental approach, dividing the community into only two groups: individuals close to, and those far away from the infected $13^{13}$ .
+This wellmixedness assumption can be leveraged in various ways.
+One possible way is to radically change the approach and consider agent-based descriptions^{5?,6}.
+If one wants to keep a compartmental approach, diffusion can be added to the system^{7,8}, memory-effects9, or one can consider SIR-type models on lattices or using small-world networks^{10-12}.
+We recently proposed a minimal refinement to introduce the notion of spacedependence in the compartmental approach, dividing the community into only two groups: individuals close to, and those far away from the infected[?].
 It is this approach, which succesfully introduced the effect of local herd-immunity on the first wave of the epidemics, that we will improve in order to model successive outbursts.